karrot-dev/yunity.org/user/pages/10.heartbeat/2019-07-29/item.md

 ![](../2019-07-01/moveBanner.png)<br>

 This leads to another point that was not ideal: MOVE was organized in a way that relied on everybody helping out.
 Nobody had to pay money for accommodation, food, drinks or education.
 This was only possible because all the work done in advance and during the event was done voluntarily by people like you and me.
 There was a shift system in place that allowed everybody to contribute.
 Unfortunately it was always the same people doing the work, many of which belonged to or were affiliated with the orga team.
+If everybody had taken over only 1 shift we would have been good, but since this didn't work we had a festival where some enjoyed a carefree vacation full of of interesting input, nice discussions, new encounters and being taken care of while others were constantly busy with keeping everything running.

 These two examples show why there needs to be more MOVEs to come: There's _so_ much to learn and figure out together!
 How can we solve conflicts most productively?
 How can we overcome the consumer's mindset that today's world taught us so successfully?
-How can we truly emancipate ourselves, be free people and create the world that allows everybody to have a good life?s Let's come together again next year and do more steps into the direction of finding out! :)
+How can we truly emancipate ourselves, be free people and create the world that allows everybody to have a good life?
+Let's come together again next year and do more steps into the direction of finding out! :)

 _by Janina_